CHT2531/intro-to-npm/README.md

 ```
 npm run sass:compile
 ```
 * This should compile your sass code and output a css file.
-Check this is working.
+* Uncomment the link to the CSS in the HTML file to check this is working.
 * Try making a change to your sass code and view the changes in a browser.

 ## Learning more